 Technical leads, first- and middle-managers may find influence more challenging.
 You have to build rapport and have a relationship before you influence people.
 Had he done that yet?
 No, not yet.

 You often need to serve your organization at several levels.
 It doesn't matter if you are a technical leader, or someone with manager in your title.
 Rarely can you limit your problem-solving to just your team.

-If these challenges sound like yours, you should consider joining Gil Broza and me in the Influential Agile Leader in either San Francisco or London next year.
-It’s an experiential event, where you bring your concerns.
+If these challenges sound like yours, you should consider joining Gil Broza and me in the Influential Agile Leader workshop.
+It's an experiential event, where you bring your concerns.
 We teach a little, and then help you with guided practice.
-It’s a way to build your servant leadership and learn how to coach up, down, and sideways.
-It’s a way to learn who and how to influence.
+It's a way to build your servant leadership and learn how to coach up, down, and sideways.
+It's a way to learn who and how to influence.
 We have more sessions, so you can bring your issues and address them, with us and the other participants.